Essentials

 Macs don't come with a CD/DVD drive any more.

-These drives are useful for backing up your disk or SSD to CD-ROM or DVD-ROM discs.
+These drives are useful for backing up your storage to CD-ROM or DVD-ROM discs.

-Buy the Apple external Superdrive (which connects via a USB port), and a spindle of blank DVD-Rs (or DVD+R DL) for backup.
+Buy an external CD/DVD drive (which connects via a USB-A port), and a spindle of blank DVD-Rs (or DVD+R DL) for backup.

 Use CD-Rs for file interchange and music.
 Note the minus-R.